NESCent/hip_hack_howto/research/deep_dive_notes.md

 A considerable amount of time went into things other than coding (which was mostly the work of one person).
 The team wanted a demo product with a sale-able look, so they spent considerable time on front-end design, including an interface with separate choices for educators and researchers, custom icons, consistent styling, and about 1000 words of help text explaining what the tool does and how it works.
 Two of the team members were relatively inexperienced and were mainly learning rather than contributing, although one of them helped to establish connections to outside resources, and another developed a screencast demonstrating the final product.

 The hackathon project contributed to two downstream outcomes.
-PhyloGeotastic was mentioned as a development target in a successful NSF grant proposal (event product XX), and formed the basis for a Google Summer-of-Code proposal that was not funded.
+PhyloGeotastic was mentioned as a development target in a successful NSF grant proposal (event product XX), and formed the basis for a Google Summer-of-Code proposal, although it was not funded.

 ## Library wrappers for OT APIs (event 8, project 8)
 ### Status